Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 3870 1GB should be a lot faster than the GeForce GT 430 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 3870 1GB should in theory be a lot better than the GeForce GT 430 in general. (explain)

-Texel RateThe Radeon HD 3870 1GB is a small bit (more or less 11%) more effective at AF than the GeForce GT 430. (explain)
+Texel RateThe Radeon HD 3870 1GB should be a small bit (approximately 11%) better at texture filtering than the GeForce GT 430. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison